 Remembering Magic Johnson’s Memorable Final All-Star Appearance in 1992

-3 months earlier, Magic Johnson, one of the 3 greatest players of all-time (and considered better than Michael by many at this time), announced that he was retiring because he was HIV-positive.
+Three months earlier, Magic Johnson — one of the 3 greatest players of all-time (and considered better than Michael by many at this time) — announced his retirement because he was HIV-positive.
 Despite the announcement, fans still wanted to seem him play and voted him into the 1992 All-Star game.
-But that desire to see Magic in the game wasn’t as mutual among many players including former teammates like AC Green and Byron Scott.
+That desire to see Magic in the game wasn’t as mutual among many players, including former teammates like AC Green and Byron Scott.
 The most vocal player who didn’t want to step on the court with Magic was Karl Malone, who always had issues with All-Star weekend to begin with.

 Despite the concerns, the NBA allowed Magic to play.
 The Orlando crowd greeted Magic with a standing ovation and longtime rival Isiah Thomas even greeted him with a kiss.

 Once the game started, Magic not only showed why he still belongs in the All-Star game, he showed why he was considered a star among the greatest stars in the final minutes of the game.

 It started with a deep 3, then another 3, then a bullet pass for his 9th assist.
 On defense, he went one-on-one with ex-rival Thomas and caused him to shoot an air ball.
 The legends were taking turns going at Magic and next in line was Michael Jordan.
 No luck.
 MJ missed a jumper and then tried to prevent Magic from getting the ball on the other end.
 No luck again.
 Magic ended up with the ball with 8 seconds left on the shot-clock.
 He dribbled and backed down Thomas to the 3-point line and then swished his third 3 of the quarter.
 It was a storybook ending to a story we all thought in 1991 was going to have a tragic ending in the very near future.